ShivanSaroj/Food-Store/README.md

 Problem Statement- To build a web application that will help restaurant and small size shops to manage their menus and the item they have ans hence help users to access all the available items.

-Learning Ojective- Learn how to build a full stack web app with all the functonalities and database management.
+Learning Objective- Learn how to build a full stack web app with all the functonalities and database management.

 Technical Aspect-
 1. Building web app using front end and backend technologies.